Skywater, Facewater, Underwater Waltz

 Jemima Yong is a performance maker and photographer. https://jemimayong.format.com/

-Skywater, Facewater, Underwater Waltz is at an early stage of development.
-The project is supported by Queen Mary University Centre for Creative Collaboration (London) and Arnolfini (Bristol), and will be completed in 2025.
+Skywater, Facewater, Underwater Waltz is supported by Queen Mary University Centre for Creative Collaboration (London), Arnolfini (Bristol) and Lancaster Arts.
 Omikemi contributed to the early stage of this project’s development.

 Performance History